Updated for 2017:

 While having a big audience is important and impressive, there’s more to radio advertising than playing your commercials to a large number of people.
 We also want that audience to listen to the ads and remember the advertisers.

 WOWO has had a news/talk format for many, many years.
 With a significant investment in a full time radio news team that provides local news and information 24/7, something that they have been doing since the early days of radio, WOWO continues to be the station Fort Wayne area residents go to when they need to know what’s going on.
 With our partnerships with other trusted sources for local, regional and national news, people depend on WOWO.

 We start every weekday morning with the WOWO morning news team from 5 to 9, filled with weather, traffic, sports, financial news, commentary, and interviews with the newsmakers.
 From 9am to 3pm, WOWO broadcasts 2 of the most popular national talk radio shows, Glenn Beck and Rush Limbaugh, and then wraps up the afternoon with 3 hours of the Pat Miller Program.
 While Pat’s show is topical and filled with conversations with both listeners and newsmakers, our news department is on top of their game with news, weather and traffic updates.

-Speaking of award winning broadcasters, our Farm Director, Rob Winters was named the Farm Broadcaster of the Year by his peers at the National Association of Farm Broadcasters.
+WOWO has won multiple awards nationally and by the Indiana State Broadcasters Association just in the few years I have been here.
+Our Farm Director, Rob Winters was named the Farm Broadcaster of the Year by his peers at the National Association of Farm Broadcasters.
 Farm and Ag news has been also been a mainstay for WOWO since the 1940’s with Jay Gould and the Little Red Barn broadcasts with 50 year WOWO vet Bob Seivers.
 Both Jay and Bob have passed away but their reputation lives forever.

 Let’s get to the heart of what you want to know…